polkadot-fellows/RFCs/text/0013-prepare-blockbuilder-and-core-runtime-apis-for-mbms.md

 }
 ```

 A block author MUST respect the `ExtrinsicInclusionMode` that is returned by `initialize_block`.
-The runtime MUST reject blocks that have extrinsics in them while `OnlyInherents` was returned.
+The runtime MUST reject blocks that have non-inherent extrinsics in them while `OnlyInherents` was returned.

 Coming back to the motivations and how they can be implemented with this runtime API change: